 Q: Where can I find my job description?

-A: The State developed and approved MGS and MSA job descriptions are available from OSPI, Migrant Education and are posted at www.semy.org.
-These job descriptions are the basis for receiving MEP funds.
-Your local job description may look different; however, the basics of major activities must be similar to the State recommended functions.
+A: The State developed and approved MGS and MSA job descriptions are available from OSPI, Migrant Education and are posted in the Migrant Education Program Clearinghouse under Secondary at www.msdr.org.
+These job descriptions are the basis for receiving MEP funds. .

 Q: Please share examples of MGS or MSA activities.

-A: Specific examples of job duties are available in this training document developed by SEMY and included in the appendix:
+A: Specific examples of job duties are available in the training document included in the appendix:

 Migrant Graduation Specialist and Student Advocate

-SUPPLEMENTAL SUPPORT SERVICES 2012‐13 School Year
+SUPPLEMENTAL SUPPORT SERVICES

 Q: What is my priority?